-What are the many different definitions of table tennis and ping pong and what are the differences between the two?
+What are the many different definitions of table tennis and ping pong games and what are the differences between the two?
 Let us explore!

 What is Table Tennis?